-- There were 366,843 people living with cancer (of which 52% were women, 48% were men) at the beginning of 2019. - This represents a significant increase compared to 2007 (270,000 people with cancer), and can be attributed to the following factors all working in conjunction with each other: - → demographic ageing, a general rise in life expectancy, and the improved survival chances of afflicted persons.
+- There were 375,749 people living with cancer (of which 52% were women, 48% were men) at the beginning of 2020. - This represents a significant increase compared to 2007 (270,000 people with cancer), and can be attributed to the following factors all working in conjunction with each other: - → demographic ageing, a general rise in life expectancy, and the improved survival chances of afflicted persons.

-- By the end of 2018, 42,219 new cancer diagnosis had been documented: - → The risk of a new diagnosis and the risk of mortality both decreased significantly.
+- By the end of 2020, 41,775 new cancer diagnosis had been documented: - → The risks of a new diagnosis and the risk of mortality both decreased significantly.
 At the same time, the survival rate for people with cancer increased.